Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Introduction

 \section{Introduction}

-Parkinson’s disease (PD) is the second most common neurodegenerative disorder, affecting over 10 million people worldwide and imposing a growing socioeconomic burden~\cite{li2025global}.
-Its progressive course—marked by motor dysfunction, cognitive decline, and reduced quality of life—makes early detection and intervention a critical priority ~\cite{bloem2021parkinson, kalia2015parkinson}.
-Yet current clinical diagnosis is largely based on overt motor symptoms, which typically emerge only after substantial dopaminergic neuron loss \cite{bloem2021parkinson, kalia2015parkinson}.
-This delay highlights the importance of identifying prodromal biomarkers, such as REM sleep behavior disorder, olfactory impairment, and subtle motor irregularities, which often precede clinical diagnosis by years \cite{bloem2021parkinson}.
-Detecting early PD could enable interventions when therapies are effective \cite{bloem2021parkinson}.
+Parkinson’s disease (PD) is the second most common neurodegenerative disorder, affecting over 10 million people worldwide and imposing a substantial socioeconomic burden, yet clinical diagnosis typically relies on overt motor symptoms that emerge only after significant neuronal loss~\cite{li2025global, bloem2021parkinson, kalia2015parkinson}.
+This delay underscores the need to identify prodromal biomarkers—such as REM sleep behavior disorder and subtle motor changes—that may precede diagnosis by years and enable earlier intervention~\cite{bloem2021parkinson}.
+Recent advances in biomedical signal acquisition have made such early monitoring increasingly feasible, with EEG emerging as a particularly promising modality for non‑invasive assessment of prodromal and progressive PD symptoms due to its portability, low cost, and high temporal resolution~\cite{moreau2023overview, michel2019eeg}.
+Unlike MRI or PET, EEG enables scalable, repeated assessments, supporting longitudinal monitoring and biomarker discovery~\cite{michel2019eeg, cassani2018systematic}.

-Advances in biomedical signal acquisition have created new opportunities for non‑invasive monitoring of these prodromal and progressive symptoms~\cite{moreau2023overview}.
-Among available modalities, electroencephalography (EEG) is particularly promising: it is portable, relatively inexpensive, and offers millisecond‑level temporal resolution of neural dynamics \cite{michel2019eeg}.
-Compared to imaging techniques such as MRI or PET, which provide high spatial resolution but are costly and less accessible, EEG enables scalable, repeated assessments that are well‑suited for longitudinal monitoring \cite{michel2019eeg, cassani2018systematic}.
-This combination of accessibility and temporal precision positions EEG as a strong candidate for early PD biomarker discovery.